yash-sharma1/docs-site/docs/smart-chain/validator/guideline.md

 ## What is Validator?

 Binance Smart Chain relies on a set of validators who are responsible for committing new blocks in the blockchain.
-These validators participate in the consensus protocol by signing blocks which contain cryptographic signatures signed by each validator's private key.
+These validators participate in the consensus protocol by signing blocks that contain cryptographic signatures signed by each validator's private key.
 The validator set is determined by a staking module built on Binance Chain for Binance Smart Chain, and propagated every day UTC 00:00 from BC to BSC via Cross-Chain communication.

-## Ecomonics
+## Economics

-Validators rewards come from transaction fees and commission fees from delegators.
+Validator's rewards come from transaction fees and commission fees from delegators.

-Let us also assume that the reward for a block is 100 BNB and that a certaiin validator has 20% of self-bonded BNB and set its commission rate to 20%.
+Let us also assume that the reward for a block is 100 BNB and that a certain validator has 20% of self-bonded BNB and sets its commission rate to 20%.
 These tokens do not go directly to the proposer.
-Instead, they are shared  among validator and delegators.
+Instead, they are shared among validators and delegators.
 These 100 BNB will be distributed according to each participant's stake:

 Commission: 80*20%= 16 BNB
 Validator gets: 100\*20% + Commission = 36 BNB